precice/openfoam-adapter/docs/get.md

 4. Execute the build script: `./Allwmake`.
     * See and adjust the configuration in the beginning of the script first, if needed.
     * Check for any error messages and suggestions at the end.
+    * Ask OpenFOAM to use more threads for compiling the code by setting, for example, `export WM_NCOMPPROCS=4`

 The `-DADAPTER_DEBUG_MODE` flag inside `ADAPTER_PREP_FLAGS` activates additional debug messages.
 You may also change the target directory or specify the number of threads to use for the compilation.
 See the comments in `Allwmake` for more.